Conner, Montana: Geography

 According to the United States Census Bureau, the CDP has a total area of 4.7 km2, of which 4.6 sqkm is land and 0.1 sqkm, or 2.18%, is water.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Conner has a humid continental climate, abbreviated "Dfb" on climate maps.

 Demographics

+Education

+Darby K-12 Schools is the area school district.